 The island is kidney shaped, 57 miles around, about 25 miles long and 12 miles across at its narrowest, so everywhere is accessible.
 Blackwaterfoot village is well served by local businesses: there’s a post office and general store, a sandwich shop, a bake-house (superb sour-dough bread), a butchers shop, a newsagent, a garage, another pub and a hairdresser.
 The nearby Shiskine Golf and Tennis club - a five –minute stroll away – is amongst the top 100 courses in the world despite having only twelve holes.
+There's an all weather bowling green next to the tennis courts up by the club-house; visitors welcome to use the honesty system.
 Not far afield are the Neolithic standing stones of Machrie moor and The King’s Cave – an ancient sea cave that could have been where Robert Bruce watched the tenacious spider as he hid from his enemies.
-The road going north along the shore passes through Machrie (tea room, tennis, and a 9-hole golf course); Dougarie, Pirnmill (shop and restaurant), Catacol (Pub and glen) to Lochranza where a small vehicle ferry sails to Claonaig on the Kintyre peninsular.
-This is a great way to visit the west highlands rather than the route through the central mainland.
-Also near Lochranza is Hutton’s Unconformity - a geological formation that supported Hutton’s ‘Uniformitarianism’ theory – that the Earth was much older than previously thought –a place of pilgrimage for geologists.
+The road going north along the shore passes through Machrie (tea room, tennis, and a 9-hole golf course); Dougarie, Pirnmill (shop and restaurant), Catacol (wonderful walk beside the burn through the glen) to Lochranza where a small vehicle ferry sails to Claonaig on the Kintyre peninsular.
+This is the best way to visit the west highlands rather than the route through the central mainland.
+Also near Lochranza is Hutton’s Unconformity - a geological formation that supported Hutton’s ‘Uniformitarianism’ theory – that the Earth was much, much older than previously thought –a place of pilgrimage for geologists.
 There’s a ruined castle at Lochranza that looms quite splendidly from the loch and is worth a visit.
 It used to be a residence of the Lord of the Isles.
 Cruising yachts find shelter beside the castle these days.
 The north shore of the Loch is a good place to spot seals.
 There’s another 9-hole golf course at Lochranza where grazing deer present added hazards.

 The road going south takes travelers through gently rolling countryside past several Neolithic sites, past the Lagg Inn at Kilmory (creamery, and a delightful hidden beach) then to Kildonnan, where another ruined castle watches over the southern seas.
 The shoreline west from Kildonnan is a fascinating patchwork of basalt dykes with little private sandy beaches between the black intrusions.
 Continuing onwards, the road descends into Whiting Bay (shops, restaurant, garage) then to the administrative capital – Lamlash (Police Station, High School, shops, Yacht Club, pubs and council offices plus a ferry to Holy Island) thence a short three mile stretch with a stunning view of the northern mountains as the road crests the hill between Lamlash and Brodick.

-Holy Island lives up to its name: it’s deafening silent, now home to a Tibetan Buddhist retreat, St Molios’s cave and spring, it’s devoid of vehicles and roads, supports a few wild Eriskay ponies and is definitely worth a visit.
+Holy Island lives up to its name: it’s deafeningly silent and is now home to a Tibetan Buddhist retreat.
+Walking along the path towards the south you'll find St Molios’s cave and spring, The island is devoid of vehicles and roads.
+It supports a few wild Eriskay ponies.
+It is definitely worth a visit.